Cloning an Oracle Database

 - Optional: In the REDO log size box, type or select the minimum permitted size (in MB) for the redo log file.
 The default value is 50 MB.

-- Expand the Clone options node, and in the Clone reservation boxes, type the number of days and hours that the software retains the test environment.
+- Expand the Clone options node, and in the Delete clone after boxes, type the number of days and hours that the software retains the test environment.